-Description The subject will examine and model effective contemporary classroom practice to develop students' pedagogical content knowledge in the teaching of Science.
-The subject will provide opportunities to engage with teaching Science across strands and programs in years 7-10.
-The specifics of the relevant NSW Education Standards Authority Years 7-10 Syllabus and links with the K-6 curriculum will be analysed and critiqued as will current Australian and NSW educational/curriculum policies and priorities.
-Emphasis will be placed on principles underlying Science teaching to develop innovative lesson and subject planning, choosing relevant data and contexts to create authentic assessment tasks and applying consistent feedback for student learning.
+Description The subject will examine and model effective contemporary classroom practice to develop students' pedagogical content knowledge in the teaching of Science related to STEM.
+The subject will provide opportunities to engage with teaching STEM projects connected to Science across strands and programs in years 7-10.
+The specifics of the relevant NSW Education Standards Authority Years 7-10 Syllabus, STEM Syllabus and links with the K-6 curriculum will be analysed and critiqued as will current Australian and NSW educational/ curriculum policies and priorities.
+Emphasis will be placed on principles underlying Science and STEM teaching to develop innovative lesson and subject planning, choose relevant data and contexts to create authentic assessment tasks and apply consistent feedback for student learning.
 There will be a focus on the development of laboratory skills and techniques including aspects of general and mandatory safety requirements.
-Opportunities for investigation and discussion of current research particularly related to the development of applied and inquiry-based Science learning will be presented.
+Opportunities for investigation and discussion of current research particularly related to the development of applied and inquirybased Science learning will be presented.